suntechvietnam/echose/src-tauri/models/README.md

-# Whisper Models for YTBFlow
+# Whisper Models for echose

 This directory contains Whisper models for audio-to-text conversion.